Jzbonner/RESTFul-WebApp/AjaxEnv/README.md

 ![diagram](https://image.slidesharecdn.com/ajaxtechnology-140820025052-phpapp02/95/what-is-ajax-technology-3-638.jpg?cb=1469434957)

 #### Foundational Concepts
-> This workspace covers the foundational elements of routes, views, and dependency packages in terms of working with the Express.js Engine.
-Please look for other tutorials to get a better picture of how to utilize AJAX request and jQuery/DOM manipulation
+> This workspace covers the foundational elements of routes, views, and dependency packages in terms of working with the Express.js Engine, templating services like Jade/Pug and JSON services like Ajax.